tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Metastore

-The metastore primarily stores the state of partition data.
-We restrict our analysis to this use case.
+The metastore stores partition metadata.
 From the perspective of the catalog, the metastore API should expose itself as an actor that encapsulates the implementation details.
 This actor can rely on VAST's plugin architecture to implement the metastore-specific integration.

 #### Request-Response API